 Submission forms are available below.

-Remember: Meat from slaughter animals should not be released for human consumption until negative CWD results are received.
+Remember: Meat or other parts from slaughter animals should not be released for human consumption until negative CWD results are received.
 Although there is no known risk to humans from CWD, it is prudent to be cautious and protect venison markets until science is conclusive.

 If the head/tissues are submitted to a veterinarian, it is the responsibility of the Owner/Manager to ensure they are aware of the program requirements and given a copy of the information on this page and the Sample Collection and Submission Guideline.